MikeG621/LfdReader/Readme.txt

 =========
 Version History

+ - (CRFT) Can now convert wireframe data to SHIP, but not raw data
+ - (CPLX) Can now convert wireframe data to SHIP, but not raw data
+ - (CRFT, CPLX, SHIP) Now calculates the Lines in a mesh during Decode.

 v2.0, 09 Mar 2021
  - (ANIM) Fixed the retrieval of Frames when RelativePosition is turned on.
  - (BLAS) Added GetWavBytes() to make audio playback easier, reformats data to .WAV.